 RocNavCom is a not for profit organization presently under the umbrella of the America Legion Post 98 Rockport.

-This site was last updated: April 14, 2014
+This site was last updated: April 24, 2016

-Rockport Navy Weekend 2014
+Rockport Navy Weekend 2016

-Sailors from the Portsmouth Naval Shipyard in Kittery, Maine, the USS Constitution in Boston, Massachusetts and the Navy Band in Newport, Rhode Island have been invited to participate in the weekend events.
+The United States Naval Academy (USNA) Offshore Sail Training Squadron (OSTS), aboard five NA-44 foot sailboats, will drop anchor on Friday July 15th in Rockport Harbor to take part in the Rockport Navy Weekend 2016.
+Sailors from the Portsmouth Naval Shipyard in Kittery, Maine and the USS Constitution in Boston, Massachusetts have been invited to participate in the weekend events.

 The Rockport Navy Weekend is hosted by the Rockport Navy Committee.
 Activities are planned to encourage the entire community to interact with and learn about the US Navy.
 The enthusiastic support and generous financial donations of the residents and businesses of Rockport helps make the Rockport Navy Weekend a success.

 The Offshore Sail Training Squadron is a summer training option for midshipman that exposes them to seamanship, navigation, and small-unit leadership.
 This experience allows them to integrate skills learned at the USNA during their first year of study.
 First class and second class midshipmen can train to be skippers or executive officers providing further command opportunities.

 The Portsmouth Naval Shipyard's primary mission is the overhaul, repair and modernization of Los Angeles-class submarines.
 Portsmouth Naval Shipyard provides the U.S. Navy's nuclear powered submarine fleet with quality overhaul work in a safe, timely and affordable manner.
 A model of a nuclear submarine will be at various events throughout the weekend.